YOUR RIGHTS AS AN LGBTQ EMPLOYEE

-While there is still no federal law explicitly prohibiting sexual orientation or gender identity discrimination, New York laws are very protective of LGBTQ rights in the workplace.
-Your lifestyle choices should not lead to discrimination in the workplace, nor should you have to endure overt or subtle forms of hostility as a result of them.
+Even though there was no federal law explicitly prohibiting sexual orientation or gender identity discrimination until the recent Supreme Court decision that extended the Federal discrimnation laws, New York laws have always been very protective of LGBTQ rights in the workplace.
+Your lifestyle choice should not lead to discrimination in the workplace, nor should you have to endure overt or subtle forms of hostility as a result of them.

 NEW YORK CITY PROHIBITS LGBTQ DISCRIMINATION